 Auto Accidents Can Lead to Esophageal Injuries

 The neck is one of the most vulnerable areas of the body because it houses vital organs and lacks any significant bony protection.
-Because it is also a narrow structure, it is prone to developing major injuries with sudden movements.
+Because it is also a narrow structure, it can develop major injuries with sudden movements.
 This is how the esophagus can be damaged in rear-impact car crashes, as a recent publication demonstrates.Numerous Mechanisms of Esophageal Injuries

 - Pedestrian Injuries: Pedestrians struck by cars or bicycles while crossing the street can sustain neck or chest trauma.
 The esophagus runs from the mouth to the stomach, located in the abdomen, so trauma to any location between these two points can lead to esophageal damage.

 A research paper has been published describing just how a car accident involving a vehicle that has been rear-ended can lead to significant esophageal damage.
 When someone is stopped at a red light, their neck is stationary.
 Hopefully, their body is restrained by the seatbelt.
-If the vehicle is suddenly struck from behind, the vehicle effectively moves out from underneath the neck.
+If the vehicle is suddenly struck from behind, the car effectively moves out from underneath the neck.
 While the body is strapped in by the seatbelt, the head and neck areas are not.
-This means that as the car is pushed forward by the accident, the neck is forced to snap backward.
+The neck is forced to snap back as the vehicle is pushed forward by the accident.

 Even with the headrest behind the head, the neck still moves a significant distance at high speed.
 This sudden movement can stretch the esophagus to the point of tearing.
 People may notice symptoms that include the feeling of swallowing blood, pain while swallowing food, and, potentially, choking.
 Anyone who has suspicions of an esophageal tear needs to seek medical attention immediately.Complications of Esophageal Tears

-Once someone has been diagnosed with an esophageal tear, numerous complications can happen.
-One of the most severe is the development of a tracheal tear at the same time.
+Numerous complications can happen once someone has been diagnosed with an esophageal tear.
+One of the most severe is the development of a tracheal tear simultaneously.
 These two structures are right next to each other, and it is not unusual to tear both.
 A tracheal tear can be a life-threatening injury that can make it difficult for someone to breathe.

-- Missing Work: When someone has been injured to the point of requiring hospitalization, they will likely miss an extended amount of work.
+- Missing Work: When someone has been injured to be hospitalized, they will likely miss an extended amount of work.
 After people use up their vacation and sick days, they could start to lose their paycheck.
 How is a family supposed to make ends meet without this source of income?

-- Property Replacement: Even for people who can return to work, what happens if the insurance company won't provide enough funding to replace the car?
+- Property Replacement: What happens if the insurance company won't provide enough funding to replace the car, even for people who can return to work?
 How is someone supposed to get from point A to point B?

 - Medical Bills: Many people assume that their health insurance provider will cover the costs of their medical care; however, there are still large deductibles and, potentially, co-insurance costs that must be paid.
-This alone can leave people wondering where this funding is going to come from.
+This alone can leave people wondering where this funding will come from.

 A caring, compassionate Sacramento personal injury lawyer has experience dealing with these issues.
 An attorney can help guide and remove a significant amount of stress, so the family can focus on their medical recovery.Sacramento Personal Injury Lawyer